codeship/screencast-storyboards/rails/github/heroku/blogpost.md

-Deploying Rails from GitHub to Heroku
+How to set up Continuous Integration and Continuous Deployment for a Ruby on Rails Application from GitHub to Heroku
 ======================

 In this blog post we're gonna deploy a Ruby on Rails application from a GitHub repository to Heroku using [the Codeship](https://www.codeship.io/).

-There's a simple Ruby on Rails application called [codefish](https://github.com/codeship-tutorials/codefish-rails) which contains some RSpec examples.
+We've set up a simple Ruby on Rails application called [codefish](https://github.com/codeship-tutorials/codefish-rails) which contains some RSpec examples.
 We'll use screenshots of this application in this blog post.
 If you don't have an own project to set up but you want to follow along on your computer, just fork the repository.

 ![GitHub codefish-rails](../screenshots/codefish-rails.png)

-We're gonna deploy this application to Heroku using the Codeship.
+Together, we're gonna deploy this application to Heroku using the Codeship.

 ![Codeship landingpage](../../../screenshots/codeship-landingpage.png)